axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 Why pH matters for axolotl gills

-Axolotl gills are lined with thin epithelial tissue that is in constant, direct contact with the surrounding water.
-This tissue performs gas exchange (absorbing oxygen, releasing carbon dioxide) and also absorbs minerals and electrolytes from the water.
+Axolotl gills are lined with thin epithelial tissue in constant, direct contact with the surrounding water.
+Those external feathery gills are the primary site of gas exchange, with axolotls also able to gulp air at the surface using rudimentary lungs (source: San Diego Zoo).
+The gill tissue performs gas exchange (absorbing oxygen, releasing carbon dioxide) and absorbs minerals and electrolytes from the water.
 The efficiency of these processes depends on the pH of the surrounding fluid.

 At pH levels below 6.5, the water becomes acidic enough to damage the mucus membrane (slime coat) that protects the gill filaments and skin.
-The WSAVA presentation documents that axolotls held at pH 4.5 develop “excess mucus, loss of appetite, lethargy, and ascites” (VIN).
-While pH 4.5 is an extreme case, even mild acidity below 6.5 can erode the protective slime coat over time and leave gill tissue exposed to pathogens.
+Even mild acidity below 6.5 can erode the protective slime coat over time and leave gill tissue exposed to pathogens.
+The Axolotl.org health page identifies sustained parameter excursions as one of the most common precipitants of disease in captive axolotls (source: Axolotl.org health).

 pH and ammonia toxicity

-At pH 7.0, approximately 0.5% of total ammonia nitrogen (TAN) exists as toxic NH3.
-At pH 8.0, that proportion rises to approximately 5%, a tenfold increase.
-At pH 8.5, it reaches approximately 15%.
-This means that a TAN reading of 0.5 ppm is far more dangerous at pH 8.0 than at pH 7.0.
-Keepers maintaining tanks at the higher end of the acceptable pH range (7.5 to 8.0) need to be especially vigilant about ammonia because even small ammonia readings become significantly more toxic.
+Freshwater aquatic chemistry shows that at pH 7.0, approximately 0.5 percent of total ammonia nitrogen exists as toxic NH3.
+At pH 8.0, that proportion rises to approximately 5 percent, a tenfold increase.
+At pH 8.5, it reaches approximately 15 percent.
+A reading of 0.5 ppm total ammonia is far more dangerous at pH 8.0 than at pH 7.0.
+Keepers maintaining tanks at the higher end of the acceptable pH range need to be especially vigilant about ammonia because even small ammonia readings become significantly more toxic.

-This relationship also explains why chasing a “perfect” pH with chemical additives can be dangerous.
+This relationship also explains why chasing a perfect pH with chemical additives causes more problems than it solves.
 A keeper who uses pH-down products to push pH from 7.8 to 7.2 may temporarily reduce ammonia toxicity but creates pH instability that stresses the axolotl and can crash the nitrogen cycle.
 A stable pH of 7.8 with zero ammonia is far better than a fluctuating pH with occasional ammonia spikes.
+The pH, GH, and KH guide covers buffering material selection.

 pH and the nitrogen cycle